 One of the most forgotten items to pack, garbage bags are imperative for any camping excursion.
 Sure—they can be used to dispose of waste, but garbage bags are unbelievably versatile, too.
 To save on room, pack your clothes in this almost weightless bag before placing them in your pack.
 This will provide extra protection from the elements.
 If you become separated from your campsite or lost in the woods, a garbage bag can also serve as a makeshift shelter or raincoat, should the weather move in.

 Even seasoned campers who "know the area" can get lost if they take a wrong turn on the trail.
 Seasonal nuances can cause surroundings to look different from the last time you camped here and you can easily get disoriented.
 Being lost without a map—especially when there's no cell service—can be terrifying.
 So grab a map (preferably one that's waterproof) of the area you'll be exploring to assure a safe journey.
 Then fold it up to nothing and fit it inside your backpack's pocket.

 A Flashlight or Headlamp

 The only thing worse than getting lost is getting lost in the dark.
-Be sure to pack a flashlight in your backpack or wear as a headlamp if you are hiking for a long time.
-Even if you are on your site, a light will help you with all kinds of tasks once the sun sets.
-And with long battery lives, these small portable devices can save the day.
-Whether you find yourself lost near sunset or you simply need to relieve yourself in the middle of the night, you can find your way with a light source.Continue to 9 of 10 below.
+Be sure to pack a flashlight or headlamp in your backpack, as light is crucial for completing tasks around an evening campsite.
+A hands-free headlamp serves as a second set of eyes while washing dishes or hanging your food out of animal's reach.
+Whether you find yourself lost at sunset or simply needing to relieve yourself in the middle of the night, you can find your way with the help of any light source.